btswann11/CSE550/test-plans/message-send-and-receive.md

 #### Steps

 1. Open a chat session as User A
-2. Start new chat with
+2. Start new chat with User B
 3. Type "Hello from User A" into the message input box
 4. Click the **Send** button and verify that the message is labeled **In Progress**
 5. Wait for backend confirmation